Pre-purchase building and pest inspection

 What is a Pre-Purchase Building Inspection?

-See more information on exactly what is included in your Dedant Building and Pest Inspection here
+See more information on exactly what is included in your Dedant Building and Pest Inspection here.

 So why are pre-purchase building inspections so important?

-After the Inspection
+After the inspection

 After the inspection is concluded, you will receive a report detailing the faults of the house.
 A skilled inspector will make the report easy to follow and understand.
 However, if you still have questions or concerns you should contact the inspector as soon as possible.

 You may share the report with your legal team for the purchase or get quotes based on the findings of your report.
-It is advisable to repair or seek further advice on the issues that have been found and are listed as major issues on your report.
+It is advisable to repair or seek further advice on the issues that have been found and are listed as major issues in your report.